denewman/teleconf/README.md

 # teleconf

+Introduction:
+	This is the API for pushing/removing model driven telemetry configuration on Cisco IOS XR router

 Files:
+	model/mdtconf.py	The actual API
-	model/mdtconf.py	This is the API for pushing the model driven telemetry configuration to the router model/sample_mdt.py	This is the sample client code showing how to call the API
+	model/sample_mdt.py	This is the sample client code showing how to call the API

 API specification: